activatedgeek/blog/site/contents/math/cv/an-introduction-to-epipolar-geometry.md

 end will illustrate the important segments of the theory.
 Prerequisites to understand the material are available in the _Readings & References_ section below.

-Epipolar Geometry is the intrinsic projective geometry [^a] between two views.
+Epipolar Geometry [^@hartley2003multiple] is the intrinsic projective geometry between two views.
+See [A Primer on Projective Geometry](/kb/a-primer-on-projective-geometry) for a concise introduction.
 This knowledge becomes an interesting piece in the puzzle of estimating the 3D geometry of a given image projection and the estimated 3D model can then be applied to a myriad of meaningful real-world problems.